streamlinevideo/streamline/README.md

 ## Project approach

-Since this is meant primarily as a teaching tool, we're going be "showing our work" a lot, and, favoring simple to understand implementations over absolute ease of use though automation.
+Since this is meant primarily as a teaching tool, we're going to be "showing our work" a lot, and, favoring simple to understand implementations over absolute ease of use through automation.

 There are many architectures that can be used to build an end to end live streaming system.
 We have chosen one that provides better quality, is easy to understand, and has low server side costs.
 The tradeoff here is that it does require a faster connection from the encoder to the internet and requires more powerful hardware on site.

 Additionally, we are not a production tool like OBS or Wirecast, meaning no video switching or compositing is provided.
-This is designed for higher end productions where you would use dedicated hardware for that purpouse, like an ATEM switcher from Blackmagic.
+This is designed for higher end productions where you would use dedicated hardware for that purpose, like an ATEM switcher from Blackmagic.

 We have not tried to address all possible hardware or trying to co-exist with a multi function system.
-We are targeting specific hardware with a dedicated software stack, giving us the most control for reliablity as the project matures.
+We are targeting specific hardware with a dedicated software stack, giving us the most control for reliability as the project matures.

 ## Parts of the system